Cloufield/GWASTutorial/10_PRS/README.md

 !!! info  "C-index"
-    **C-index**: concordance index, which is a metric to evaluate the predictive performance of models and commonly used in survival analysis.
+    **C-index**: concordance index, which is a metric to evaluate the predictive performance of models and is commonly used in survival analysis.
 It is a measure of the probability that the predicted scores $M_i$ and $ M_j$ by a model of two randomly selected individuals $i$ and $j$, have the reverse relative order as their true event times $T_i, T_j$.

     $$ C = Pr (M_j > M_i | T_j < T_i) $$